status-im/nimbus-eth2/docs/the_nimbus_book/src/connect-eth2.md

-# Connect your validator to eth2
+# Start performing validator duties

+Once your keys have been [imported](./keys.md), it is time to restart the beacon node and start validating!

+## (Re)start the node

+Press `ctrl-c` to stop the beacon node if it's running, then use the same command as before to run it again:

 **Prater**

-To connect your validator to the Prater testnet, from the `nimbus-eth2` repository run:

 ```
  ./run-prater-beacon-node.sh